Sevast-st/bega_mon/README.md

 1.  **Initialization**: The `main` function instantiates the `BridgeContractMonitor`, which in turn sets up the `BlockchainConnector`, `EventProcessor`, and `CrossChainDispatcher` with configuration loaded from a `.env` file.

 2.  **Starting Point**: The monitor determines a starting block to scan from.
-In this simulation, it starts 100 blocks behind the current chain head to provide a buffer.
+In this simulation, it begins 100 blocks behind the current chain head to provide a safe buffer.
 In a production system, this value would be loaded from a persistent store (like a database or file) to resume scanning from the last known block.

 3.  **Polling Loop**: The monitor enters an infinite `asyncio` loop where it:
     a.
 Fetches the latest block number from the source chain.